Wyoming LLC Benefits: The Complete Guide for Sole Proprietors

 A registered agent accepts tax and legal documents for your business.
 A Registered Agent is either a business entity or an individual.
 A registered agent is also known as a statutory agent or a resident agent.

-A registered agent in Wyoming costs a nominal fee of as low as $50 a month.
+A registered agent in Wyoming costs a nominal fee of as low as $50 a year.

 Step 3: File your Articles of Organization